 If you are looking to take a breather from the norm, read on.
-We will show you why Lazio is so much more than the Roman highlights that take up all the guidebook pages, so next time you visit you’ll have the opportunity to escape the traditional tourist paths and discover sensational, hidden, lesser-known gems of the region of Lazio.
+I will show you why Lazio is so much more than the Roman highlights that take up all the guidebook pages, so next time you visit you’ll have the opportunity to escape the traditional tourist paths and discover sensational, hidden, lesser-known gems of the region of Lazio.

 When you think of Italian hill towns your thoughts most likely first turn to Tuscany, with iconic destinations like Siena & San Gimignano.
 But whilst Lazio’s hill towns are much less known to international tourism, they are no less spectacular – and make ideal day trips from Rome!

 The Lesser Known Gems of Italy’s Lazio Region

 All it takes is a one-hour trip (30KM) from Rome to the small town of Tivoli to experience two of the most spectacular sites in the Lazio region, Hadrian’s Villa and Villa d’Este.